 A few years ago, when I first grasped the importance of climate change, it was George Marshall’s book Carbon Detox that helped me to reduce my own CO2 emissions.
 I ended up buying several copies, and even adapted the book into a group activity for looking at carbon footprints together.

 One of the reasons I liked Carbon Detox is that it looked at the psychology of climate change, and how to talk about it with different audiences.
-I was pleased to find that George Marshall’s follow up, several years later, is all about that: Why our brains are wired to ignore climate change.
+I was pleased to find that George Marshall’s follow up, several years later, is all about that: Don’t even think about it: Why our brains are wired to ignore climate change.

 There are hundreds of books about climate change.
 There are documentaries, campaigns, Very Important Reports, conferences, ads, celebrity spokespeople, global concerts, and regular dire warnings.
 When asked, most of us will say that it’s a serious problem.
 And yet, most of us ignore it entirely, and it reliably comes bottom of the lists of issues that people are concerned about.

 This inability to confront climate change will have serious consequences.
-We’re presently of warming – enough to re-draw London’s aerial views considerably.
+We’re presently on track for four degrees of warming – enough to re-draw London’s aerial views considerably.

 So why are we so unable to give climate change the attention it requires?
 Marshall sees a very human conundrum.
 “More than any other issue it exposes the deepest workings of our minds” he writes, “and shows our extraordinary and innate talent for seeing only what we want to see and disregarding what we would prefer not to know.”